croccifixio/blog/content/2020-09-27-form-validation-with-type-script-and-zod.md

 }, [formState, formState.values.favouriteNumber])
 ```

 Next we have a `handleErrors` function that controls which errors are displayed on the screen.
-The error messages shown are the defaults that are shipped with zod.
-Although we don't make use of it here, [zod provides a way to use custom error messages](https://github.com/vriad/zod/blob/master/ERROR_HANDLING.md#customizing-errors-with-zoderrormap) should we wish to go that route.
+The error messages shown are the defaults that are shipped with `zod`.
+Although we don't make use of it here, `zod` [provides a way to use custom error messages](https://github.com/vriad/zod/blob/master/ERROR_HANDLING.md#customizing-errors-with-zoderrormap) should we wish to go that route.
 This function is called in our submit handler, and conveniently allows us to clear all the errors by passing an empty object as its argument.

 ```tsx
 const handleErrors = (errors: { [k: string]: string[] }): void => {